samkap/samkap-2018-site/writing-interviews.md

 ## Writing & Interviews

-Along with being a monthly contributor for [net magazine](http://www.creativebloq.com)'s "Focus On" column, here is some pieces I've written, podcasted, contributed to or interviewed for:
+Along with being a monthly contributor for [net magazine](http://www.creativebloq.com)'s "Focus On" column, here is some pieces I've written, recorded, contributed to or interviewed for:

 - [How to enhance photography on your site](http://www.creativebloq.com/features/how-to-enhance-photography-on-your-website), net Magazine, December 2016 issue and online
 - [3 top tools for testing web performance](http://www.creativebloq.com/features/3-top-tools-for-testing-web-performance), net Magazine, November 2016 issue and online